 In the last nine months I have contributed to three different software projects, where we identified and organised the primary actors and their goals in an early stage of the project.
 For me, at first sight, it was not obvious how to identify and organise primary actors and their goals.
 Now, three successful projects further, I want to share my best practise regarding identifying and organising primary actors and their goals in this blogpost.

-I will use the following—informal—definition of actor: something with behaviour, can be a person, organization, computer system etcetera.
+I will use the following—informal—definition of actor: something with behaviour, can be a person, organisation, computer system etcetera.